 What is Dental Anxiety?

 Dental anxiety is a highly prevalent condition affecting many people.
 Dental anxiety is a reaction to an unknown danger and is quite common.
-Most people experience some degree of dental anxiety, especially if they’re about to have something done that they’ve never experienced before.
+Most people have some dental anxiety, especially if they have to deal with something they haven’t had before.
 It’s a fear of the unknown.

 What is Dental Anxiety?